For information on the ST&R's forced labor & supply chain visibility services, click here.

 Uyghur Forced Labor Prevention Act

 The Uyghur Forced Labor Prevention Act effectively deems all goods mined, produced, or manufactured in the XUAR to be produced by forced labor in China.
 Even those not importing directly from China may have goods detained if the materials used to produce the imported goods in a second country are tied at any level to XUAR or specific entities or commodities associated with forced labor in China.
-Companies need to use the next 180 days to ensure their supply chains do not include such goods.
+Companies need to ensure their supply chains do not include such goods.

 Documents: